Looking for a place to study, find a good book, learn a new skill, or just hang out? Take a look at all of the things teens can do at the library.

 For additional Chemistry help check out https://chemistry.coach/

 Drop in and raise your grades at T@DPPL (Tutoring at Des Plaines Public LIbrary).
-Peer tutors are available through Google Meet on Mondays between 6pm and 8pm.
+Peer tutors are available through Zoom on Tuesdays between 6pm and 8pm.

 If you still haven’t found what you’re looking for or have suggestions about how the library can make your life better, then look for me.
 I’m always happy to chat with my awesome teen patrons!